racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK5.md

 }
 ```

-To compile the program, we used the provided `Makefile` that use flags `-fno-stack-protector` and `-z execstack` to disable stack smashing detection and making the stack executable during compilation and setting the program to `Set-UID`, so executable will be owned by `admin`.
+To compile the program, we used the provided `Makefile` with the flags `-fno-stack-protector` and `-z execstack` to disable stack smashing detection and making the stack executable during compilation.
+It also executes the need commands to set the program to `Set-UID` and `admin` as the owner.
-As per the instructions in Moodle, we set L1 to 108.
+As per the instructions in Moodle, we set L1 to 108 (100 + 8 * (our group number -> 1) = 108).

 <p align="center" justify="center">
   <img src="./assets/LOGBOOK5/task2.png"/>